OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 # Runtime for Excel custom functions (preview)

 Custom functions use a new JavaScript runtime that differs from the runtime used by other parts of an add-in, such as the task pane or other UI elements.
 This JavaScript runtime is designed to optimize performance of calculations in custom functions and exposes new APIs that you can use to perform common web-based actions within custom functions such as requesting external data and receiving external data.
 The JavaScript runtime also provides access to new APIs in the `OfficeRuntime` namespace that can be used within custom functions or by other parts of an add-in to store data or open a dialog box.
-This article describes how to use these APIs within custom functions and also includes recommendations for...
+This article describes how to use these APIs within custom functions and also outlines additional considerations to keep in mind when developing custom functions.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]